ORN-Fox/serina-1/README.md

 ## 💾 Download

 Serina can be downloaded [here](https://github.com/ORN-Fox/serina-1/releases).
-Available versions for Linux and Windows (64bits). _MacOS available to later_
+Available versions for Linux, MacOS (64bits) and Windows (64bits).

 To use, unzip in the desired location and execute Serina.